A bound on the Hartshorne-Speiser-Lyubeznik number of semigroup rings: Background

 \subsection{Local Cohomology and HSL Numbers}

 For a commutative ring $R$ with ideal $I\subset R$, the \textit{$i^{\mathrm{th}}$ local cohomolgy module} of $R$ at $I$ is the $i^{\mathrm{th}}$ right derived functor of

 in the category of $R$-modules.
 We consider $R=k[Q]$ a pointed semigroup ring and $I=\fm$ the maximal monomial ideal of $R$.
 In this case, the local cohomology of $R$ at $\fm$ can be computed using a combinatorial complex called the Ishida complex (see \cite{ish88}).

-We use the following notation from \cite{24hrs}: for a face $\cF$ of $Q$, we write $k[Q]_\cF$ for the localization of $k[Q]$ by the set of monomials $\underline{x}^v$ for $v\in \cF$.
-The \textit{Ishida complex} $\mho^\bullet_Q$ of the semigroup $Q$ is the complex
+We use the following notation from \cite{24hrs}: for a face $\cF$ of $Q$, we write $k[Q]_\cF$ for the localization of $k[Q]$ at the set of monomials $\underline{x}^v$ for $v\in \cF$.
+Note that $k[Q]_\cF$ is equivalently the semigroup ring generated by the semigroup The \textit{Ishida complex} $\mho^\bullet_Q$ of the semigroup $Q$ is the complex

 where $M$ is the group generated by $Q$.